 You probably already know the stats provided by the Economic Policy Institute’s State of Working America Data Library: White women make about 80 cents to a white man’s dollar.
 Black women make 65 cents to a white man’s dollar, Native women make just 57 cents.
 And in case that data wasn’t stark enough, if trends continue as they have been, the American Association of University Women says women aren’t likely to reach pay equity until 2059.

-We think that isn’t good enough, and in honor of Equal Pay Day on April 10, we’ve outlined real, actionable ways to start to close the gender pay gap.
+We think that isn’t good enough, and in honor of Equal Pay Day, we’ve outlined real, actionable ways to start to close the gender pay gap.

 Ready to get paid?
 Here we go.